ZilongBai/SDM2020TEBMG/README.md

 -- "mo" stands for minimizing overlap
 -- filenames without "mo" but have "VTAE" demonstrate how our algorithm 1 works.

-- Filename with *DTDM-cof* stands for our implementation of the cover-or-forget relaxation of DTDM from paper ["The Cluster Description Problem - Complexity Results, Formulations and Approximations" by I. Davidson et al.](https://papers.nips.cc/paper/7857-the-cluster-description-problem-complexity-results-formulations-and-approximations)
+- Filename with *DTDM-cof* stands for our implementation of the cover-or-forget relaxation of DTDM from paper ["The Cluster Description Problem - Complexity Results, Formulations and Approximations" by I. Davidson et al.](https://papers.nips.cc/paper/7857-the-cluster-description-problem-complexity-results-formulations-and-approximations).
+This serves as our baseline in our experiments.